SlitherinPython/cs50-final-project/README.md

 <hr>

 *Day 1: Learning Electron* <br>
 I looked through youtube and electron's documentation to slowly learn about the way that electron was used.
 I didn't really spend a long time learning it though.
-As soon as I got my first application running, I began to work on my idea.
+As soon as I got my first test application running, I began to work on my idea.

 **Day 2 (App development starts here):**